-Many canary varieties are late to mature, so ‘Amy’ is a real find, with fruits ripening in just 70-80 days.
+Many canary varieties are late to mature, so ‘Amy’ is a real find, with fruits ripening in just 70 to 80 days.

 You’ll find ‘Amy’ seeds available for purchase in packets of various sizes from Mountain Valley Seed Company at True Leaf Market.

 ‘Bodacious’ is a hybrid honeydew that will give you an early harvest of exquisitely flavorful fruit.

 Usually late to mature, honeydews should need little introduction.
 They are known for their crisp green flesh that lacks the musky flavor of cantaloupe.

 ‘Bodacious’ fruits weigh between five and eight pounds, and have a smooth rind.
 A slice of these large melons will reveal creamy green flesh that is very sweet, juicy, and soft.

 ‘Bodacious’ vines can reach seven feet in length, and fruits will be ready to harvest at around 82 days after sowing.

 You’ll find ‘Bodacious’ available for purchase in packs of 25 seeds at Burpee.